ShaikMoAbdullah/Technical_paper_1/html_css.md

 ## 6. Grid Rows

 The horizontal lines of grid items are called **Rows**.
-It can be used in placement of the items in the right positions of the grid.
+It can be used in the placement of the items in the right positions of the grid.
 ```
 grid-row: 1;
 ```